vapor-community/Imperial/docs/Google/README.md

 try router.oAuth(from: Google.self, authenticate: "google", callback: "http://localhost:8080/google-complete", redirect: "/")
 ```

-The `authenticate` argument is the path you will go to when you want to authenticate the user.
+The `callback` argument is the path you will go to when you want to authenticate the user.
 The `callback` argument has to be the same path that you entered when you registered your application on Google:

 ![The callback path for Google OAuth](https://github.com/vapor-community/Imperial/blob/master/docs/Google/callback-uri.png?raw=true)